Bloons Tower Defense: Gameplay

-Towers are the main defensive utility in the Bloons TD series.
+Towers, most of which are monkeys, are the main defensive utility in the Bloons TD series.
 Each tower has its own unique purpose, power, and use, with some being powerful against specific bloons but unable to target others effectively.
 Every tower can be upgraded to increase power and other capabilities by spending the in-game currency, known simply as 'money', which is earned by popping bloons and at the end of each round.
 In Bloons TD 4 onwards, certain towers such as banana farms can be placed to produce additional money during a round (end of the round in Bloons TD 4).

 In later games, there are multiple difficulty levels; for instance, in BTD5, there are four difficulty levels and in Bloons Monkey City there are six.
-The higher the difficulty the player plays on, the fewer lives they have and the more each tower and upgrade cost.
+The higher the difficulty the player plays on, the fewer lives they have and the more each tower and upgrade costs.
 There are also different types of maps rated by difficulty; in general, there are more types of maps in newer games.